-The game of golf should be played in the correct spirit and to understand this you should read the Etiquette Section in the Rules of Golf.
+The game of golf should be played in the correct spirit and in accordance with the Etiquette Section in the Rules of Golf.
 In particular:

 - play at a good pace and be ready to invite faster moving groups to play through, and